SpielmannLab/henck_lmnb1/readme.md

         Rscript sc_velo_analysis/bin/cell_comp_analysis_xxx.R

 2. scVelo analysis.
 In the current implementation, since Jana did not use the RDS object from count_to_seurat pipeline that contained spliced and unpsliced counts, the script <sc_velo_analysis/add_spliced_count_to_rds_for_velocity.R> has to be run to manaually add this info.
 After this, run the custom <sc_velo.nf> script to make the scVelo-based RNA velocity plots.
-Do this in the cluster:
+Do this in the cluster (Note, the internal script was changed on 19th September and the nextflow automation may not work - needs fixing.):

         srun -p shortterm -c 2 --mem 100GB debug --pty bash conda activate scVelocity